pysal/momepy/docs/index.rst

 Introduction
 ------------

-Momepy is a project allowing advanced quantitative analysis of urban morphology.
-Embracing principles of *Urban Morphometrics* (Dibble, 2017), this toolkit aims to provide tools for the development of complex frameworks for a description of urban structures.
+Moomepy is a library for quantitative analysis of urban form - urban morphometrics.
+It is built on top of `GeoPandas`_, `PySAL`_ and `networkX`_.

     *momepy* stands for Morphological Measuring in Python

+Some of the functionality that momepy offers:

+-  Measuring **dimensions** of morphological elements, their parts, and aggregated structures.
+-  Quantifying **shapes** of geometries representing a wide range of morphological features.
+-  Capturing **spatial distribution** of elements of one kind as well as relationships between different kinds.
+-  Computing density and other types of **intensity** characters.
+-  Calculating **diversity** of various aspects of urban form.
+-  Capturing **connectivity** of urban street networks
+-  Generating relational **elements** of urban form (e.g. morphological tessellation)

+Momepy aims to provide a wide range of tools for a systematic and exhaustive analysis of urban form.
+It can work with a wide range of elements, while focused on building footprints and street networks.

 Momepy is a result of ongoing research of `Urban Design Studies Unit (UDSU) <http://udsu-strath.com>`__ supported by the